timekills/handbrake-for-plexguide/README.md

 6. (Optional) rm -r README.md if you don't want the README file cluttering up your drectory
 7. Run Plexguide

-Deploy handbrake app like any other app
+Deploy handbrake app like any other app (it will be in the core Box Apps folder if manually installed as above NOT the Community folder!)

 Note the port for web use is 5800

-If you want to change the username/password from default plex/guide
+# If you want to change the username/password from default plex/guide
 1. go to --> http://www.htaccesstools.com/htpasswd-generator/ and create username/password pair.
 It will give you the plaintext username and hashed password
 2. (example username test and password test will give you test:$apr1$n22fgswn$4Wu4q/Dzc7ACcgiLaoU5d/)
 3. Edit the /opt/mycontainers/handbrake.yml file (eg. sudo nano /opt/mycontainers/handbrake.yml )